justeattakeaway/pie/.changeset/swift-cows-brush.md

 "pie-storybook": minor
 ---

 [Changed] - `dependency` references in package.json to use version number instead of `workspace:*` syntax.
-This should fix resolution errors in repos that consume packages outside of the PIE monorepo
+This should fix resolution errors in repos that consume packages outside of the PIE monorepo.